-In 2003, the Company reached concessionary agreements with certain lessors.
-Certain of these agreements provide that the Company's obligations under the related leases will revert to the original terms if certain events occur prior to December 31, 2005, including: (i) an event of default under the related lease (which generally occurs only if a payment default occurs); (ii) an event of loss with respect to the related aircraft; (iii) rejection by the Company of the lease under the provisions of Chapter 11 of the U.S. Bankruptcy Code; or (iv) the Company's filing for bankruptcy under Chapter 7 of the U.S. Bankruptcy Code.
+In 2003, the Company reached concessionary agreements with certain Certain of these agreements provide that the Company's lessors. obligations under the related leases will revert to the original terms if certain events occur prior to December 31, (i) an event of default under the related lease (which includina: generally occurs only if a payment default occurs); (ii) an event of loss with respect to the related aircraft; (iii) rejection by the Company of the lease under the provisions of Chapter 11 of the U.S. Bankruptcy Code; or (iv) the Company's filing for bankruptcy under Chapter 7 of the U.S. Bankruptcy Code.
 If any one of these events were to occur, the Company would be responsible for approximately \$115 million in additional operating lease payments and \$106 million in additional payments related to capital leases as of September 30, 2005.
-These amounts are being accounted for as contingent rentals and will only be recognized if they become payable.
-Conversely, as part of the concessionary agreements, the Company will recognize a gain of \$37 million related to a debt restructuring if none of the events described above occur prior to December 31, 2005.
+These amounts are being accounted for as contingent rentals and will only be recognized if they become Conversely, as part of the concessionary agreements, the pavable.
+Company will recognize a gain of \$37 million related to a debt restructuring if none of the events described above occur prior to December 31, 2005.

-4.Accumulated depreciation of owned equipment and property at September 30, 2005 and December 31, 2004 was \$9.2 billion and \$8.8 billion, respectively.
+4.Accumulated depreciation of owned equipment and property at September 30, 2005 and December 31, 2004 was \$10.2 billion and \$9.6 billion, respectively.
 Accumulated amortization of equipment and property under capital leases at September 30, 2005 and December 31, 2004 was \$1.0 billion.

 Effective January 1, 2005, in order to more accurately reflect the expected useful life of its aircraft, the Company changed its estimate of the depreciable lives of its Boeing 737-800, Boeing 757-200 and McDonnell Douglas MD-80 aircraft from 25 to 30 years.
 As a result of this change, Depreciation and amortization expense was reduced by approximately \$27 million and \$81 million, respectively, for the three and nine months ended September 30, 2005.
+Additionally, the per share net loss for the three and nine months ended \$0.50 per share, respectively.

 5.As discussed in Note 8 to the consolidated financial statements in the 2004 Form 10-K, the Company has a valuation allowance against the full amount of its net deferred tax asset.
-The Company's deferred tax asset valuation allowance increased \$88 million during the nine months ended September 30, 2005 to \$1.3 billion as of September 30, 2005.
+The Company's deferred tax asset valuation allowance increased \$127 million during the nine months ended September 30, 2005 to \$960 million as of September 30, 2005.
 As a result of historical and current losses, the Company did not provide for a net tax benefit associated with its loss in the nine month period ended September 30, 2005.

-AMERICAN AIRLINES, INC.

-NOTES TO CONDENSED CONSOLIDATED FINANCIAL STATEMENTS (CONTINUED)
+AMR CORPORATION NOTES TO CONDENSED CONSOLIDATED FINANCIAL STATEMENTS (CONTINUED) (Unaudited)

-(Unaudited)